ManuelSerranoR/Real-Time-Embedded-System-Maze-Solver/README.md

 Located in MAIN.c, the algorithm in pseodocode does the following:

 1. Infinite loop

-...Get distances for sensors
+----Get distances for sensors

-...IF front sensor distance >= front low threshold THEN
+----IF front sensor distance >= front low threshold THEN